llobato/docs/docs/other/install-gwms-frontend.md

 verify that you used the OSG HTCondor RPM by using `yum list condor`.
 The version name should include "osg", e.g. `7.8.6-3.osg.el5`.

-If you are using the UW Madison Condor RPMS, be aware of the following changes:
+If you are using the UW Madison HTCondor RPMS, be aware of the following changes:

--   This Condor RPM uses a file `/etc/condor/condor_config.local` to add your local machine slot to the user pool.
+-   This HTCondor RPM uses a file `/etc/condor/condor_config.local` to add your local machine slot to the user pool.
 -   If you want to disable this behavior (recommended), you should blank out that file or comment out the line in `/etc/condor/condor_config` for LOCAL\_CONFIG\_FILE.
 (Make sure that LOCAL\_CONFIG\_DIR is set to `/etc/condor/config.d`)
 -   Note that the variable LOCAL\_DIR is set differently in UW Madison and OSG RPMs.
 This should not cause any more problems in the GlideinWMS RPMs, but please take note if you use this variable in your job submissions or other customizations.